AbdulQader856/digital-card/README.md

 ## 🧑‍💻 About This Project

-This project is being developed as part of my **internship assignment** at [Company Name or Confidential].
+This project is being developed as part of my **internship assignment** at **Brand Chanakya**.
 It serves as a real-world, production-level project to demonstrate and expand my capabilities as a full-stack developer.
 The repository is currently private and all rights are reserved.

 ---